 Free verse by definition operates without metrical lines and end-rhymes, preferring natural rhythms of speech to those imposed by external forms.

-Modern dictum: Form follows function.
-Instead of fixed forms that dictate the terms of the poem, free verse follows the Modernist dictum that form follows function: form results or rises naturally from the poem’s contents.
+Modernist dictum: Form follows function.
+Instead of fixed forms that dictate the shape and language of the poem, free verse follows the Modernist dictum that form follows function: form results or rises naturally from the poem’s contents.
 Instead of an artificial or predetermined pattern, free verse ideally adapts to, conforms to, or reflects the thought or impulse of the poem (mimesis), instead of tailoring the thought to fit the form.
 In terms developed by the Romantic poet Coleridge, poetic form should be organic rather than mechanical.